• Home

 Paradise Obsessed

-Last week I obsessed a fair amount about where to stay when my wife and I go on a short road trip for vacation in the spring, assuming we can.
-I was trying to find a paradise that’s COVID safe and within our budget, and I wasn’t taking “good enough” as a way to end my obsessing.
+When things were just starting to open up toward the end of the COVID pandemic, I obsessed a fair amount about where to stay when my wife and I went on a short road trip for vacation, assuming we could.
+I was trying to find a paradise that was COVID safe and within our budget, and I wasn’t taking “good enough” as a way to end my obsessing.

 I enjoyed the hunt–for a while.
 Once it wasn’t fun anymore I knew it was time to give it up.

 Truth to tell though, I’m glad I waited to settle on a place because I wasn’t really happy with what I had been finding, and, once I did, I was really happy about it.
-My obsessing did get bad for a little while toward the end, but now and for four months going forward, I can look forward to a nice rest.
+My obsessing did get bad for a little while toward the end, but for four months going forward, I was able to look forward to a nice rest.

-It might seem that I’m violating a fundamental axiom of happiness: live in the now.
-But I am living in the now because I enjoyed the hunt, and now I’m enjoying the anticipation, which is a big part of any vacation for me.
+It might seem that I was violating a fundamental axiom of happiness: live in the now.
+But I was living in the now because I enjoyed the hunt, and then I’m enjoyed the anticipation, which is a big part of any vacation for me.

 I’ve done this enough to know that the hoped-for paradise is never perfect.
 But that’s OK.
 I just like knowing that I have a break coming up that I’ll enjoy.
 It actually helps me to be more focused on, and enjoy, my work in the present until then.